guumaster/random-collections/KRE-notes.md.md

 From the beginning we've designed our tool as a Cloud Native Application.
 So it was easy to pick Kubernetes as our foundation layer.
 This alone gives us lots of advantages out-of-the-box, cloud vendor agnostic, easy orchestration, distribution, monitoring, and lot more.

-Basically that is the main requirement.
+Basically that's it, that is the main requirement.
 If you have a Kubernetes cluster and a user with the proper permissions, you cab install and run all this right now with a few commands.
 You can get the helm chart that we provide and you are good to go. (helm is how you package Kubernetes apps).

 And of course, being a Kubernetes application, it means that you can run it in your local machine, a bare metal cluster or any cloud flavor of Kubernetes (Google, Amazon or Azure).